CAST-Extend/com.castsoftware.aip.console.tools/README.md

 ### Modules

-This project contains 3 modules :
+This project contains 3 modules, Please use unzip tool to extract the .nupkg file if downloaded from CAST-EXTEND to get the components :

 * AIP Jenkins Plugin : Module containing the code to our Jenkins plugin to create an application or add a version
 * AIP Integration CLI : Module containing the CLI to create an application or add a version